 Trek Travel organizes vacations of a lifetime for riders and non-riders alike.
 We include so much other than riding in our packages so there is something for everyone.
 All of our packages are priced per person, double occupancy, regardless of whether you choose to ride a little, a lot, or not at all.
 Please see specific trips or contact a Trip Consultant for details regarding the best trips for non-riders.
 Non-riders on self-guided trips are asked to be self-sufficient in arranging other activities and extra transport if needed during daily ride options.

-A Trek Travel guide will meet you at the hotel to receive your bike and equipment before you continue your travels or make your own way to the closest airport or train station.
+Your Trek Travel host will meet you at the hotel to receive your bike and equipment before you continue your travels or make your own way to the closest airport or train station.

 Please, note that Trek Travel will not provide you with any energy bars or snacks.
 We suggest that you bring along some nutrition bars and hydration tablets that you can mix with water for a hydrating beverage.
 Please be prepared to carry these in your jersey pockets while riding.
 It is always a good idea to bring a small backpack to carry your snacks, wallet, and any personal items while riding.

 On a self-guided tour you need to feel comfortable changing a flat, as this is a common event when cycling.
-In the rare case of a bicycle breakdown or mechanical issue, simply contact your Trek Travel guide, who will reach you with a support vehicle or provide information about what to do.
+In the rare case of a bicycle breakdown or mechanical issue, contact your Trek Travel host, who will provide information about what to do.

 Yes, on a self-guided trip you are responsible for locking and securing your bike at the hotel and everywhere you go.
-Your guide will instruct you about where to securely store your bike and equipment at the hotel and will provide you with a bike lock.
-Charging all the electronic devices is also your responsibility; at the end of the day’s ride, you need to take the lights off your bike and follow the charging instructions issued by your guide.
+Your host will instruct you about where to securely store your bike and equipment at the hotel and will provide you with a bike lock.
+Charging all the electronic devices is also your responsibility; at the end of the day’s ride, you need to take the lights off your bike and follow the charging instructions issued by your Trek Travel host.
 If you are using an e-bike, you will need to charge the battery nightly, using the charging cord provided.

 Yes, absolutely!
 Please, feel free to bring your own Garmin if you wish to use this device for navigation instead of the Ride with GPS app.
 Be sure that you have the correct country’s maps and please bring your Garmin cord along with you.
 You can download the routes to your personal device using the link to the Ride with GPS Event that will be sent you one week prior to the trip.